 Students and employees may use either campus library.
 Books can be checked out for three weeks.
 Periodicals may be checked out for one week.
 We do not charge overdue fines; replacement costs, however, apply to anyone who loses or damages items borrowed from the library.

 All patrons must show photo identification and provide their A number to check out items.

 All library materials, print and non-print, are listed in the online catalog.
-A printed list of audiovisual holdings by subject area is available upon request.

 Instructors who wish to rent AV materials or equipment must complete an Audio Visual Request Form.
 Confirmation of booking will be sent to the instructor so that it can be scheduled accordingly.